 Most rural Alaska Native pregnant people are displaced from their homelands and separated from their families and support systems, often alone, when giving birth.
 Most of the obstetric care providers working in the tribal health system in Alaska are non-Native and therefore are unable to provide culturally-matched care.
 There are no midwifery education programs or formal Indigenous birthwork programs with culturally relevant and ceremonial training in Alaska.
 Our work seeks to change this.
 This work with and for Indigenous Communities must be led by Indigenous Peoples.

-To learn more, visit here and stay tuned for a Resources page!
+To learn more, visit here and check out our Resources page!

 If you are not Alaska Native or Indigenous but would like to support the Alaska Native Birthworkers Community, please consider the following options: